munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

   <figcaption>What I see now when I run the script that converts my Markdown manuscript to HTML.</figcaption>
 </figure>

 It feels weird writing a blog post that doesn't have any real content beyond my own personal story, but what the hell.
 It's not like I have anything better to do!
-I enjoy reading about other people finishing their books, out of some mixture of vicarious pleasure and seething envy, so I'll try to add to the canon.
+I get some vicarious pleasure mixed with globs envy when I read about other people finishing their books, so I'll try to add to the canon.

 ## The Call to Adventure

 Like most stories, it starts with the hero having something bad happen to him.
 (Did I just call myself the hero?
 Seriously?
-God, success is already going my head.)
+God, this is already going my head.)

 About five years ago, I was a game programmer at Electronic Arts in sunny Orlando, Florida.
 That's the studio that does Madden, NCAA Football, Madden, Tiger Woods Golf, Madden, and also this football game you've probably heard of.
 They did a few other one-off games too.